PedramNavid/portager/LESSON_PLAN.md

 # Lesson Plan

 This is a work in progress and is really here to capture my thoughts before I forget them.
+The lesson plan

+## The Essential Stuff
 1. Introduction to R
 2. Installing R & RStudio
 3. Install R Packages
 4. Starting a Project with ProjectTemplate

+## The Fun (?)
+Stuff
 5. Visualizing data
 6. Communicating data
-6. Trasforming data
-7. Importing data
+7. Transforming data
-8. Tidying
+8. Modeling data
-9. Modeling Data
+9. Importing data
+10. Tidying data

+## The Meta Stuff
+11. The Science of Data Science
+12. The Art of Data Science
+13. Additional resources